Lawsuits over workplace vaccine rule focus on states' rights

 “We’ve put our businesses in a catch-22,” he said.
 “You’re going to be violating somebody’s law here.”

 Mulvihill reported from Cherry Hill, New Jersey, and DeMillo from Little Rock, Arkansas.
-Also contributing were Associated Press writers Melinda Deslatte in Baton Rouge, Louisiana; and Alexandra Jaffe in Washington, D.C.
+Also contributing were Associated Press writers Melinda Deslatte in Baton Rouge, Louisiana; and Alexandra Jaffe and Mark Sherman in Washington, D.C.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.